In front of Bird of Paradise at Sandy Hill Bay beach we’ve seen turtles, squid, and in season whales!

 Try snorkeling at any of the beaches.
 We find the best season for seeing bigger fish is in the late summer when the tarpon and mahi mahi come in close to feed.

 The all-day snorkel trips are great fun.
 See our link about yacht charters.
 You can head out for the day on a catamaran, a traditional Anguilla sailing ship, or a motor boat.
 Stops usually include Sandy Island, Little Bay, and Prickly Pear.
 A real treat is to head out to Dog Island, but it would have to be a special charter as it’s quite far.

-If you'd like to become a scuba diver—Jon and I can highly recommend Rob Willsher of Vigilant Divers.
+If you'd like to become a scuba diver— contact Rob Willsher of Vigilant Divers.
 Rob is a PADI Master Scuba Diver Trainer and offers PADI instruction.
 For the beginner or experienced diver with certification, Rob will come to Bird of Paradise luxury villa rental and do instruction in our pool and, then, take you out for open water experience.
 He leads trips to Anguilla's many wrecks and reefs from his 30' Boston Whaler.

 If you’re PADI certified, also consider Doug Carty with Special D Scuba Diving.

 The Bird of Paradise staff will make all arrangements for any Anguilla snorkeling trips or for Anguilla diving excursions.